subvisual/subvisual.com/src/posts/2016-06-01-launching-subvisual-s-summer-camp.md

 cover: https://subvisual.s3.amazonaws.com/blog/hero/150/image@2x.jpg
 tags:
   - general
+intro: >
-intro: "Summer is coming, and most of us are looking for things to do during the summer"
+  Summer is coming, and most of us are looking for things to do during the summer when we have way too much free time.
+That's why we decided to create an opportunity for you to spend that time investing in yourself by learning and practicing the craft of software design and development.
 ---

 Summer is coming, and most of us are looking for things to do during the summer